flox/flox-bash/flox.1.md

 **remove**
 :   Remove package(s) from profile.

+**cat**
+:   Display declarative profile manifest.

 **edit**
-:   Edit declarative manifest for profile.
+:   Edit declarative profile manifest.
 Note that this has these
     effects in the following scenarios:

     1. profile does not exist: creates new profile of declarative type